 Matt Rogerson: I think Gavin will probably be best to answer the Tommy Robinson question.
 I was going to bring up the Tommy Robinson case because I think it is important in the context of legal but harmful, and the lack of clarity in the Bill.
 What that case was used to do was to suggest that the mainstream media was not reporting on issues it should have been reporting on.
 In fact, what the mainstream media was doing, because its journalists were trained and were following the rules, was following court rules, and it was not reporting in the way that he did and was found in contempt of court for.
 The potential for journalism to be captured and blocked from platforms on the basis of very broad definitions will potentially lead to more conspiracy theories about why things have not been covered, because there is lack of clarity about why stuff has been taken down.
 On the broader Tommy Robinson question, I turn to Gavin.

-Gavin Millar: You sometimes have to define journalism in legislation and in case law to give it the extra protection, that it merits and that I spoke about, in the law.
+Gavin Millar: You sometimes have to define journalism in legislation and in case law to give it the extra protection that it merits and that I spoke about in the law.
 You have to decide whether it is that thing to give it the extra protection.